musixmatchresearch/umberto/README.md

 # Examples

-UmbertoModel, UmbertoTokenizer classes are supported only if you install transformers from source from musixmatch-research   https://github.com/musixmatchresearch/transformers.
+`UmbertoModel`, `UmbertoTokenizer` classes are supported only if you install transformers from source from musixmatch-research   https://github.com/musixmatchresearch/transformers.
 Soon it will be merged

 #### Transformers
 ```python